Parker Porter: Bellator

+Return to regional circuit

 He had a layoff off almost 3 years due to personal issues and having to secure his family financially, he returned January 6, 2018 at Reality Fighting where he won by 3rd-round TKO against J.A.
 Dudley.

 Porter made his CES MMA debut against Keith Bell on November 2, 2018, at CES MMA 53.
 Parker Porter was seemingly on his way to a first-round victory via ground-and-pound blows.
 However, referee Kevin MacDonald warned him several times about punching to the back of the head and eventually called for time at the 2:30 mark of the first round.
 When Bell was deemed unfit to continue, he was awarded the win via disqualification.

+Porter was scheduled to face Rakim Cleveland at CES MMA 55 on March 29, 2019.
+However, the bout was cancelled due to an unknown reason.

 Porter faced Kevin Ray Sears on May 31, 2019, at CES MMA 56.
 In a dominant performance, Porter finished Sears via 2nd round kimura.

 Porter faced Dirlei Broenstrup on September 7, 2019, at CES MMA 58.
 He won via 3rd-round TKO.

 Ultimate Fighting Championship

 Porter made his UFC debut on nine days' notice against Chris Daukaus on August 15, 2020, at UFC 252.
 He lost the fight via TKO in round one.

 Porter faced Josh Parisian on November 28, 2020, at UFC on ESPN: Smith vs. Clark.
 He won the bout by unanimous decision.

 Porter was scheduled to face Chase Sherman on April 17, 2021, at UFC on ESPN 22.
 However, he was removed from the event for undisclosed reasons and was replaced by Andrei Arlovski.

 Porter faced Chase Sherman on August 21, 2021, at UFC on ESPN 29.
 He won the fight via unanimous decision.

 Porter faced Alan Baudot on February 19, 2022, at UFC Fight Night: Walker vs. Hill.
 He won the fight via unanimous decision.

 Porter faced Jailton Almeida on May 21, 2022, at UFC Fight Night 206.
 He lost the fight via rear-naked choke in round one.

 Porter was scheduled to face Hamdy Abdelwahab on October 22, 2022, at UFC 280.
 However, Abdelwahab was removed from the event for unknown reasons and he was replaced by Slim Trabelsi.
 In turn, the pairing was cancelled altogether as Trabelsi pulled out due to contractual issues with ARES FC and Porter opted to pursue a later fight, rather than a replacement barring unforeseen circumstances.

 Porter faced Justin Tafa on February 12, 2023, at UFC 284.
 He lost the fight via knockout in the first round.

+As the last fight of his prevailing contract, Porter faced Braxton Smith on May 6, 2023, at UFC 288.
+He won the fight by TKO in the first round.

+Porter faced Junior Tafa on August 26, 2023, at UFC Fight Night 225.
+He lost the bout via knockout in the first round.

+On December 21, 2023, it was announced that Porter was no longer on the UFC roster.